Skip to main content

 Kids also should know about privacy and safety.
 Without meaning to, they can share more online than they should.
 Many kids post photos of themselves online or use their real names on their profiles.
 They also might reveal their birthdates and interests, or post their school name and the town where they live.

-Kids also can face the possibility of a physical encounter with the wrong person.
-Many newer apps automatically reveal the poster's location when they're used.
-This can tell anyone exactly where to find the person using the app.
+There's also the risk of a physical encounter with the wrong person.
+Some apps can automatically reveal a user's location, telling anyone exactly where to find the person.

 Risks to Their Reputation